morpheus65535/bazarr/README.md

 * Open your browser and go to `http://localhost:6767/`

 ## Docker:
 * You can use [this image](https://hub.docker.com/r/morpheus65535/bazarr) to quickly build your own isolated app container.
-Thanks to [Linux Server](https://github.com/linuxserver) for the base image.
 It's based on the Linux instructions above.
 For more info about Docker check out the [official website](https://www.docker.com).

+docker create --name=bazarr -v /etc/localtime:/etc/localtime:ro -v /etc/timezone:/etc/timezone:ro -v /path/to/series/directory:/tv -v /path/to/config/directory/on/host:/bazarr/data -p 6767:6767 --restart=always morpheus65535/bazarr:latest

 ## First run (important to read!!!):